bohdaq/crypto-ext/README.md

-Currently, a draft version of not yet published crate!

 # Welcome to crypto-ext!

 Hi, `crypto-ext` is a set of functionality providing easy and intuitive abstractions to encrypt, decrypt, sign and verify your data.